 - i) the objectives of the designation and the overall integrity of the area will not be compromised; or - ii) any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance.

-b) Wild Land and Special Landscape Areas
+b) Special Landscape Areas

-We will only support development in Wild Land areas or which affect Special Landscape Areas where they would not have an unacceptable impact on the special character, qualities and the settings of the Wild Land and Special Landscape Areas.
+We will only support development which affects Special Landscape Areas where it would not have an unacceptable impact on their special character, qualities and setting.